Budibase/website/content/blog/app-building/github-metrics-dashboard.md

 image = "https://res.cloudinary.com/daog6scxm/image/upload/v1655209784/cms/How_to_Build_a_GitHub_Metrics_Dashboard_jt2mkg.png"
 images = ["https://res.cloudinary.com/daog6scxm/image/upload/v1655209790/cms/How_to_Build_a_GitHub_Metrics_Dashboard_ppba56.png"]
 profilePic = "https://res.cloudinary.com/daog6scxm/image/upload/v1639756662/cms/IMG_3081_ubvpag.jpg"
-title = "How to Build a GitHub Metrics Dashboard fo Free"
+title = "How to Build a GitHub Metrics Dashboard"

 +++
 Managing a GitHub repository is hard.
 Your developers are too valuable to waste their time on simple admin tasks, like pulling stats.